cpina/ace-it-presentation/contents-django-in-the-antarctic.md

 - I'm now in Catalonia (Spain)

 --
-- Today is St. John's evening
+- This evening we have celebrations for St. John's which is tomorrow

 --

-St John's tradition is...
+St John's evening tradition is...
 ---
 background-image: url(images/st-john/bonfire.jpg)
 background-size: contain